8 Things You Should Know About Grass-Fed Dairy

 7. Grass-fed milk tastes better.

 The more grass in a cow’s diet, the more flavor and creaminess you’ll be able to taste in the milk.
-You can taste it more in 100% grass-fed dairy like our Grassmilk®, which comes in homogenized and cream-on-top varieties, and even more so in cultured products like our Grassmilk® yogurt and cheese, and our Pasture Butter, which further concentrate those unique flavors.
+You can taste it more in 100% grass-fed dairy like our Grassmilk®, and even more so in cultured product like our Grassmilk® cheese, which further concentrate those unique flavors.

 8. Grass-fed beef is its own industry, where “grass-fed” (or “grassfed”) is used in a variety of ways.